Summary

 Tenure

-Sykes cast her first votes on January 3, 2023, voting multiple times for Democrat Rep. Hakeem Jeffries to serve as Speaker of the House.[17]
+Sykes cast her first vote on January 3, 2023 for Democrat Rep. Hakeem Jeffries to serve as Speaker of the House.[22]
+She was sworn into the United States House of Representative with the 118th Congress on January 7, 2023.[23]

 Committee assignments